 Medical assistance in the EU/EEA

-You are entitled to a refund of a proportion of your expenses on medical assistance in another EU/EEA country.
-Go through all the steps in this guide to understand your rights and what you need to do.
+You might be entitled to a refund of a proportion of your medical assistance expenses in another EU/EEA country.
+Go through all the steps in this guide to understand your rights and what you must do.
 The claim form is included in Step 6.

 Your rights

-You can benefit from medical assistance abroad and be reimbursed a proportion of your expenses equivalent to what you would have received in Norway.
+You can receive medical assistance abroad and be reimbursed a proportion of your expenses equivalent to what you would have received in Norway.

 If you are staying temporarily in another EU/EEA country and a situation arises for which you require medical assistance, you can use the European Health Insurance Card.